hywelhopkin/PLQY/README.md

 Copy the main file and the calibration files into your working folder.
 The calibration files should be in a sub-directory named "./cal/"

 ## Usage
+The program can be used without argument and the Gooey interface.
+If you still want to use the commande line, add flag ~~~ --ignore-gooey ~~~

 Usage of the program is described running `PLQE_bw.py --help`:

 ```